usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

 The `init-deployment.sh` script is the main tool for initializing the deployment and automates the following steps:

+-   Generates the random passwords used to secure access to Dioptra's services.
 -   Copies and bundles the extra CA certificates for the containers
 -   Copies the configuration files in `config/` folder and the server certificates and private keys into named volumes
 -   Sets the appropriate file and folder access permissions in the named volumes